kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 You get the idea...

 Like the `package.json` and `bower.json` files, the LESS files needed to be setup differently for the refactor.
+I only had to adjust two `.json` files...I had to adjust 20 `.less` files.

-I adjusted the `.less` files and where adjusting the `.json` dependencies was a manageable inconvenience, redoing the style setup was a mind numbing sh*t-show.
+Adjusting the `.json` dependencies was a manageable inconvenience...adjusting the `.less` files was a mind numbing sh*t-show.

-I knew I would use these tools and techniques again and again, so containing them in a reusable template I could use to start projects seemed to make sense.
-I took notes on this while doing the refactor and when it was finished, I started creating the template.
+I knew I would use this setup again and again, so containing it in a reusable template I could use to initialize projects seemed to make sense.
+When I finished the refactor, I started building the template.

 <a name="more-problems"></a>
 ## More Problems